git-pull/tao-of-tmux/manuscript/09-status-bar.md

     $ tmux show-options -g status-right | cut -d' ' -f2-
     > " "#{=21:pane_title}" %H:%M %d-%b-%y"

-## Turn your status line off
+## Toggling status line

+The tmux status line can be hidden, as well.
 Turn it off:

 {language=shell, line-numbers=off}
     $ tmux set-option status off

-Turn it on:
+And, turn it on:

 {language=shell, line-numbers=off}
     $ tmux set-option status on

-Toggle it (regardless or current state):
+The above is best for scripting, but if you're binding it to a keyboard shortcut, *toggling*, or reversing the current option, can be done via omitting the on/off value:

 {language=shell, line-numbers=off}
     $ tmux set-option status